JohnGoldsmith/dotnetrdf-wiki/Design/dotNetRDF 2.0 Design.md

 As a result of this and the Nodes refactor there will be some implementation benefits for IGraph.
 For example Merge() becomes super simple, just Assert() the triples from one graph into the other since there is no need to worry about mapping Blank Node IDs.

-The only real change we propose for the IGraph API is to rename the BaseUri property as the Name property since this more accurately describes it's purpose.
+The actual change we propose for the IGraph API are as follows:

+ 1. Rename the BaseUri property as the Name property since this more accurately describes it's purpose.
 BaseUri would remain as an obsoleted synonym property in initial releases.
+ 1. Add a Quads property to retrieve the Triple's in Quad form

 ### ITripleStore/ISparqlDataset Refactor

 The ITripleStore interface is both poorly named and a messy API, it also overlaps heavily with the ISparqlDataset API.
 I suggest consolidating the functionality of the two APIs (while removing irrelevant functionality) into a single IGraphStore API.
-The new name more accurately reflects the purpose and would have a cleaner API
+The new name more accurately reflects the purpose and would have a cleaner API, excerpts of the proposed API are given below:

+    IGraphStore
+    {
+      IEnumerable<Uri> GraphUris { get; }

+      IEnumerable<IGraph> Graphs { get; }

+      IGraph this[Uri u] { get; }

+      bool Add(IGraph g);

+      bool Add(IGraph g, Uri graphUri); //Add under the given named graph

+      bool Copy(Uri srcUri, Uri destUri);

+      bool Move(Uri srcUri, Uri destUri);

+      bool Remove(Uri u);

+      //Get all Triples with given Subject in given Graph(s), must eliminate duplicates if multiple graphs are specified IEnumerable<Triple> GetTriplesWithSubject(IEnumerable<Uri> graphUris, INode subj);

+      //Get all Quads in the store
+      IEnumerable<Quad> Quads { get; }

+      //Get all quads that match the given subject IEnumerable<Quad> GetQuadsWithSubject(INode subj)
+    }

+Note that while this interface outline is by no means complete it does not include the active and default graph management portions of the ISparqlDataset API.
+It is proposed that the burden of tracking what constitutes those graphs is the job of the query engine.